-claimed "authorities" argued that same-sex desire was usually a "passing phaclaimed "authorities" argued that same-sex desire was usually a "passing pha-se".
+claimed "authorities" argued that same-sex desire was usually a "passing phaclaimed "authorities" argued that same-sex desire was usually a "passing phase".
 To avoid succumbing to it, girls should be kept at home and educated individually, rather than being exposed to the "corrupt" environment of the girls' school, where adolescent passions, the lack of contact with boys, and "over-education" induced young women to deviate from the "correct" path towards marriage and motherhood.

-Carroll Smith-Rosenberg and Lillian Faderman have analysed such rela-tionships, calling them "romantic friendships".
-They have challenged discrete categories of sexual "deviance", suggesting, instead, that forms of female se-xual and emotional intimacy should be read as falling on a continuum of afect.
-However, as Lisa Moore has pointed out, by framing these friend-ships as romantic, and making them socially "acceptable" - or "speakable", both scholars risk side-lining the sexual aspect of these relationships.
+Carroll Smith-Rosenberg and Lillian Faderman have analysed such relationships, calling them "romantic friendships".
+They have challenged discrete categories of sexual "deviance", suggesting, instead, that forms of female sexual and emotional intimacy should be read as falling on a continuum of afect.
+However, as Lisa Moore has pointed out, by framing these friendships as romantic, and making them socially "acceptable" - or "speakable", both scholars risk side-lining the sexual aspect of these relationships.

 In her work on female friendships and crushes in all-girls' boarding schools in the work on female friendships and crushes in all-girls' boarding schools in the British context during the late nineteenth and the early twentieth century, Martha Vicinus starts from the assumption that it is virtually impossible to "answer the question of precisely how sexually aware the participants were in these "new" crushes, but surely some were, while others were not".
-She proposes that such friendships only began to be demonized outside specialist scientific publications in the 1920s.
-Moore assumes a contrasting view emphasizing the degree of prohibition that surrounded female homoerotic desire even at the end of the nineteenth century.
+18 She proposes that such friendships only began to be demonized outside specialist scientific publications in the 1920s.
+19 Moore assumes a contrasting view employing the demonity of the latest of the demonity of the latest of the phasizing the degree of prohibition that surrounded female homoerotic desire even at the end of the nineteenth century.20

 Drawing on a range of critical and theoretical debates-from the notion of "Romantic friendship" and lesbian desire to "backward modernism"-we explore the "other", "non-modern" queer women in these texts, in relation to anxieties about non-normative desires.
-In comparing these texts, published around the same time, in different countries and languages, our aim is to show how instructive it can be to trace transcultural depictions of an emerging, reluctantly queer woman, who supplements existing, better-kno-wn figures, from Radclyffe Hall's Stephen Gordon to characters created by Barney, Vivien and other well-known lesbian modernist writers.
+In comparing these texts, published around the same time, in different countries and languages, our aim is to show how instructive it can be to trace transcultural depictions of an emerging, reluctantly queer woman, who supplements existing, better-known figures, from Radclyffe Hall's Stephen Gordon to characters created by Barney, Vivien and other well-known lesbian modernist writers.
 Moreover, in our queer comparative analysis, we trace some of the similarities, or what Susan Lanser has called "confluence" between the texts.
 We show that, while they both convey negative discourses about female homograticism, they also they both convey negative discourses about female homoeroticism, they also offer more affirming narratives about young women who desire queerly, thus reflecting the ambiguities and internal contradictions of sexological and so-